brendanml/bookboard/README.md

-# 📖 bookboard
+# 📖 Rebiblio

-- Bookboard is location based web application that allows individuals to exchange books and boardgames in their community.
+- Rebiblio is location based web application that allows individuals to exchange books and boardgames in their community.

 ## 🤝 Recruiters